iarrieta90/react-js-intro-workshop-project-1/README.md

   }
 }
 ```
-Then, we shoudl tell React where to render that component into:
+Then, we should tell React where to render that component into:
 ```js
 ReactDOM.render(
   e(Greeting),